Developer: Oberon Games

 An interesting feature that isn't documented anywhere (Help Menu-wise) is XInput (gamepad) support - if the game detects an Xbox 360 controller plugged into a USB port, the P1 corner on the controller will light up, signifying the controller can be used.
-Possibly undocumented because Microsoft thought people were too used to the traditional controls, and little kids wouldn't be using a controller.
+Possibly undocumented because Oberon Media thought people were too used to the traditional controls, and little kids wouldn't be using a controller.

-|Left analog stick/D-pad/Shoulder Buttons/Triggers||Moves the cursor.
+|Left analog stick/D-Pad/Shoulder Buttons/Triggers||Moves the cursor.
 Oddly, they can also be used to navigate the menu bar.|

 |A/X||Selects whatever the cursor is on.|